Landlords often find themselves with many roles and positions, everything from property management to prospective therapist.

 You will have to gather information about prospective tenants, for example.
 As well as speak with prior landlords and employers, get character references, scope out their online presence to determine ambiguities in their story, and run credit and background checks.
 You will then have to analyze all the information you gather and rely on instinct to determine if the tenant will be the right fit for your property.

-Furthermore, there’ll be times when a landlord has to play the role of detective when handling tenant disputes, or determining the root cause of maintenance works.
+Furthermore, there’ll be times when a landlord has to play the role of a detective when handling tenant disputes or determining the root cause of maintenance works.

-The skilled negotiator always gets a favourable deal.
+The skilled negotiator always gets a favorable deal.
 Becoming a good negotiator will help you especially when you are talking with contractors and workmen.